Bitcoin-com/slp-wallet-sdk-ios/README.md

 ### Creating new wallet with/without mnemonic

-The wallet is working with only 2 addresses using :
+The wallet works with only 2 addresses, using:
-- the SLP recommanded path 44'/245'/0' + m/0/0 (handling tokens - bch with token + token change address)
+- the SLP recommended path 44'/245'/0' + m/0/0 (handling tokens - bch with token + token change address)
-- the BCH recommanded path 44'/145'/0' + m/0/0 (handling gas - bch without token + bch change address)
+- the BCH recommended path 44'/145'/0' + m/0/0 (handling gas - bch without token + bch change address)

-However both paths are scanned to get any bch or tokens available.
+However, both paths are scanned to get any bch or tokens available.

 ```swift
 // Init 1